 Please contact Liz Svoboda for suggestions about modules to create.

 We continue to create tutorial and instructional videos for a variety of library tools and databases.
 Video tutorials can be accessed through the library's YouTube channel or Kaltura's My Media and Shared Repository.

 Linking or embedding ebooks, journal articles, films, and more from the library databases is simple in Canvas.
-Find out how to add stable and proxied links to library content on the Link to Library Texts and Embed Library Media pages.
+Find out how to add library content on the Link to Library Texts and Embed Library Media pages.